* Mosaic, Potash Corp tumble after Russia quits top potash

 * Indexes up: Dow 0.3 pct, S&P 0.3 pct, Nasdaq 0.5 pct

 By Rodrigo Campos

-NEW YORK, July 30 U.S. stock index futures edged
+NEW YORK, July 30 U.S. stocks recovered the

-Volume was expected to be subdued before the Federal Reserve
+Volume could be subdued before the Fed statement on

-statement on Wednesday at the end of a two-day meeting of
+Wednesday at the end of a two-day policy meeting.
+The Fed's Open